rashigarg25/Mehar/README.md

 6. In browser (Chrome, Firefox, Safari, etc) visit "http://localhost:3000/"

-7. Fill in the details, click on "Preview" button.
+7. Fill in the details, click on "Download" button.

 8. The pdfs will be created using with the "<name>_<ipd>_<date>.pdf" format in "<projectFolder>/docs" path